-For some people it is okay to wait until November or December to plan Christmas, and it may work out fine, but for those of us on a tight budget, waiting until then can quickly raise our stress levels and put us into panic mode.
+For some people it is okay to wait until November or December to plan Christmas, and it may work out fine, but for those of us on a tight financial budget, waiting until then can quickly raise our stress levels and put us into panic mode.

 A cash only Christmas is pretty self explanatory and it is an excellent way to save money.

-Here is a short list of things that you can do this year to get ready for a cash only Christmas:
+Here is a list of things that you can do this year to get ready for a cash only Christmas:

 Figure out how much last Christmas cost you.

 Take a look at your current monthly budget and see if there is extra money that you can begin to allocate towards your Christmas fund.

-If the amount that you figured out that you will need for Christmas exceeds the amount that you are able to put aside every month, then now is a good time to look for quick ways to make some extra money so that you will have what you need come December.
-Some ideas on ways to make extra money are:
+If the amount of money that you figured out that you will need for Christmas exceeds the amount of money that you are able to put aside every month, then now is a good time to look for quick ways to make some extra money so that you will have what you need come December.

 - you could also look at doing some virtual freelance work online